2022 Chevrolet TrailBlazer (Chevy) Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Chevrolet Trailblazer cost?

-Chevy hasn’t detailed pricing for the 2022 Trailblazer, but don’t look for it to stray far from its just-over $20,000 base price.
-Realistically, plan on at least the LS or LT trim levels for around $26,000 with a few options.
+Chevy charges $22,995 for the base Trailblazer.
+The LS or LT trim levels cost around $26,000 with a few options.

 Where is the 2022 Chevrolet Trailblazer made?